3bHussein/Dahab-InforMatics/README.md

     -Change photos in Main Header page
     -change photos in Slider
-    -Fix Contact ,Join us addition character in the end -Add hover Action for Each Tab
+    -Fix Contact ,Join us addition character in the end -Try make restricted extension   in CV in Join Us -Add hover Action for Each Tab
     -Apply New Email in Site
     -Improve Seo in Site